bwalshe/java_packaging_examples/README.md

 This started out pretty simple, but it's starting to get a bit complicated and it's still pretty fragile.
 This is a really simple project as well, so you can imagine how bad it could get in a real project.

-## Using the `RationalNumber` class in another project.
+## The `progress` project
 The `progress` project is fairly contrived, it only really exists as an example of a project that depends on work developed in another project.
-Another key difference is that this project doesn't produce a library, it produces an executable which users will run directly.
-When we package this up we want it to be as self contained as possible, but that is going to be tricky because of its dependency on the `rationals` package.
+As stated earlier, a key difference between this project and `rationals` is that it does not produce a library, it produces an executable which users will run directly.
+When we package `progress` up, we want it to be as self contained as possible.
+Unfortunately, this is going to be tricky because of the dependency on the `rationals` package.

 Let's try just building a jar.